New York City II

 Fort Jay

 The first Fort Jay was continuously modified until 1806 when it was almost completely rebuilt into 60-gun Fort Columbus.
 Enlarged in 1836.
 Fort Columbus was renamed back to Fort Jay in 1904.
-Also located on the island were New York Arsenal (1833 - 1920) with seven surviving structures, and South Battery (2) (1812) which guarded the Buttermilk Channel.
+Also located on the island were New York Arsenal (1833 - 1920) with seven surviving structures, and South Battery (2) (1812 - 1826) which guarded the Buttermilk Channel.
+It was used as a barracks from 1836 - 1879, then became the First Officers Club.
 The 27-gun West Battery (2) was built to the west of the fort in 1871, but was never completed.
 It was completely removed before 1930.
 Located in Nolan Park are the Commanding Officer's Quarters (1893), the Governor's House (Guardhouse) (1805), and the Post Hospital (1839).
 During WWII the post was the headquarters of the Eastern Defense Command.
 The southern tip of the island was greatly expanded with fill from the Brooklyn-Battery Tunnel.
-Until it was closed in 1996, the entire island was the New York Coast Guard Support Center.
+After the Army left in 1966, the entire island became the New York Coast Guard Support Center until it was closed in 1996.
+The historic fortress became NPS property in 2003.
+The remaining portions of the post were sold to the Governors Island Preservation and Education Corporation (now The Trust for Governors Island).
+See also On Guard on Governors Island from Forgotten-NY.com

 Castle Williams